monroeco12/stock-portfolio/README.md

 5. Iterate through selected stocks, collecting data, conducting research, and generating recommendations.
 6. If not in simulation mode, execute and sort stock recommendations, update records, and calculate user performance.
 7. Lastly, the program displays the execution time, maintains activity records, and archives the log file for future reference.

+# Logging
+You can locate the program's log file within the **Files** directory.
+This log diligently captures crucial activities, including data scraping completion, CSV dataframe creation, algorithm updates, research backups, and account file backups, offering an informative record of the program's operations.